jeremiah-shaulov/polysql/README.md

 ### 3. `[${param}]` - Generate list of SQL values.

 Square brackets will be replaced with parentheses.
 The parameter must be iterable.
-If items in the collection are also iterable, this will generate multidimensional collection.

 ```ts
 import {mysql as sql} from 'https://deno.land/x/polysql/mod.ts';